daidensacha/mp3-garden-journal/README.md

 - **Modal Registration form** \- The link to register will be accessable from the modal login form, and once users are registered, they wil have access to main application of the site.

+# What is best here?:
+## Need to work on how to display the events on journal page.

 - **Display page for the calendar and events** \- The page displaying the year events will display the current month, and other months accessable though clicking on tabs.
 One tab per month.
 Events will be displayed in date order, and clicking on the event name will open the event details in a modal, where it can be read, updated, or deleted.

 - **Tabs for the months in the journal** \- Current month will be the active tab, with other months available to view by clicking on them.
 The tabs will be scrollable when they are wiser than the screen.